oldHarvester/flexible_internet_checker/README.md

   // If true — ALL addresses must respond; if false — ANY one is enough
   requiredAllRespond: false,

+  // Refresh connections and recheck internet when app returns to foreground
+  refreshOnForeground: true,

+  // Pause the periodic checker when app goes to background, resume on foreground
+  pauseOnBackground: true,

   // Custom list of URLs to check
   addresses: [
     AddressCheckOption(uri: Uri.parse('https://one.one.one.one')),